 Lopper på Havnen takes place along the Aalborg’s Harbor's waterfront

 Like most of the markets in Denmark, Lopper på Havnen takes place from spring to autumn.
 Once a month, approximately 100 stalls are set up near Aalborg’s Harbor’s waterfront.
 The market welcomes locals and tourists from 10am to 3pm.
 There, visitors can find a wide range of vintage items, clothes, souvenirs, ceramics, and many more inexpensive goods.
 Moreover, food stands sell local delicacies, so weather permitting, grab a rød pølse hot dog and take a break from sightseeing.

 Odense Kunst and Loppemarked is open in the warmer months

-Every Sunday from the end of March until the end of October, Odense’s harbor gets packed with vendors selling secondhand items and artifacts.
+Every Sunday from the end of March until the end of October, Odense’s harbour gets packed with vendors selling secondhand items and artefacts.
 For the six hours it remains open, hundreds of locals pass by the OdenseKunst and Loppemarked to rummage through the numerous booths.
-Those not in the mood for shopping should still make sure to stop by the city’s cozy market after visiting the Hans Chiristian Andersen Museum to get some souvenirs for loved ones back home.
+Those not in the mood for shopping should still make sure to stop by the city’s cosy market after visiting the Hans Christian Andersen Museum to get some souvenirs for loved ones back home.